 - administrator in higher education

-The PhD in Financial and Retirement Planning is a part-time program that is delivered primarily online and enhanced with residencies that require travel to Bryn Mawr, Pennsylvania.
-The curriculum comprises fourteen doctoral-level courses in the major areas of financial planning, research methods, and quantitative measurement.
-There is also a financial planning core requirement that can range from 18 to 36 credits depending on prior coursework at the graduate level.
-In general, 72 credits are required to earn the Ph.D. in Financial and Retirement Planning including the dissertation requirement.
-However, actual credit requirements are determined on a case by case basis.
+The PhD in Financial and Retirement Planning is a part-time program that is delivered primarily online and enhanced with three (3) residencies that require travel to Bryn Mawr, Pennsylvania.
+The minimum number of credits required to earn the PhD is 66 and includes courses in master’s-level and advanced financial planning, research methods, and quantitative measurement.
+Actual credit requirements are determined on a case by case basis.

-Students take the sequence of courses in small cohorts.
+Students take the sequence of courses in cohorts of 10 to 20 students.
 The courses are delivered via live/synchronous webinars, asynchronous learning activities such as discussion forums, and on-campus instruction during residencies.
 The American College uses Blackboard as its course management system and Adobe Connect for web-conferencing.

-There are three 1-week residencies in the doctoral program that are scheduled near the beginning, middle, and end of the Program of Study.
-In addition, the comprehensive exam and defense of the final dissertation also take place on the Bryn Mawr campus.
+All three residencies are one-week and occur near the beginning, middle, and end of the Program of Study.
+In addition, PhD Candidates may be required to defend their final dissertation on the Bryn Mawr campus.